-Figure 28 (a) to Figure 28 (m) show the temperatures measured by the thermocouples located on the exposed side of the floor.
-For all the locations with 5 or 7 thermocouples (A-2, A-7, A-12, B-7, C-1, C-5, C-7, C-9, C-11, C-13, E-1, and AB-9), in almost every case the trend was similar with a sharp increase in temperatures for all the exposed thermocouples in the first 120 s to 160 s.
-For the thermocouples located at the interface between the top of a truss and the subfloor (SF/WT), the temperature rise in most cases was relatively slow and gradual due to the shielding of the thermocouples by the trusses.
-When the temperatures for SF/WT North (3) and SF/WT South (5) show a temperature increase, which is sudden in some cases, it is an indication that gaps were forming between the top of the trusses and the subfloor at these points and that the thermocouples were being exposed to the hot gases from the fire.
+Figure 37 (a) to Figure 37 (n) show the temperatures measured by the thermocouples located on the exposed side of the floor.
+For all the locations with 7 thermocouples (A-2, A-7, A-12, B-7, C-1, C-5, C-7, C-9, C-11, C-13, E-1, CD-7 and CD-11), in almost every case the trend was similar with a sharp increase in temperatures for all the exposed thermocouples in the first 100 s to 120 s.
+For the thermocouples located at the interface between the top of a truss and the subfloor (SF/MWT), the temperature rise in most cases was relatively slow and gradual due to the shielding of the thermocouples by the trusses.
+When the temperatures for SF/MWT North (3) and SF/MWT South (5) showed a temperature increase, which was sudden in some cases, it was an indication that gaps were forming between the top of the trusses and the subfloor at these points and that the thermocouples were being exposed to the hot gases from the fire.

 The increase in temperature happened at different times for the different locations.
-The difference in time between the two SF/WT (North and South) thermocouples is partly due to the view factor relative to the burning fuel package.
+The difference in time between the two SF/MWT (North and South) thermocouples is partly due to the view factor relative to the burning fuel package.
 In some cases, the bulk of the fuel package was 'positioned' South of the thermocouple grouping.
 Consequently, the thermocouple at top of the North truss experienced a greater heat insult from both the convective and radiative effects from the burning fuel.
 For the thermocouple groupings with the bulk of the fuel package located to the North, the reverse effect occurred.

-Of particular mention is Section C-9 where the temperatures at SF/WT North (3) and SF/WT South (5) reached almost the same peak values as the temperatures at the exposed thermocouples in the first 120 s.
+Of particular mention is Sections C-9, C-7, C11, CD-7 and CD-11 where the temperatures at SF/MWT North (3) and SF/MWT South (5) reached almost the same peak values as the temperatures at the exposed thermocouples in the first 100 s.
 This is an indication that gaps due to structural movement and charring of the wood at the interface of the trusses and subfloor occurred much earlier at this location than other locations as it was directly above the mock-up sofa and very close to the wood cribs.

-For the exposed thermocouples, the highest peak temperature (a value of just over 800°C) was recorded at sections B-7, C-7 and C-9 (located very close or directly over the burning sofa mock-up and the wood cribs).
-In most cases, there was a drop in temperature measured by the exposed thermocouples just after about 140 to 180 s, which may be attributed to the fresh air coming from the open basement window and also the opening of the exterior door at 180 s.
-The decrease in temperature was short and then the temperatures started increasing again.
+For the exposed thermocouples, the highest peak temperature (a value of about 830°C) was recorded at sections C-7, C-9, C11 and C13 (located very close or directly over the burning mock-up sofa and wood cribs).
+In most cases, there was a drop in temperature measured by the exposed thermocouples just after 120 s, which may be attributed to the fresh air coming from the open basement window; the temperature dropped further after the exterior door on the first storey was opened at 180 s.
+However, the decrease in temperature lasted only about 80 s and then the temperatures started increasing again.

-There were cases where there was no obvious drop in the temperature (C-1 and E-1).
-This is because these locations were not close to the fuel package and thus had limited radiative impact from the fuel.
+There were cases where there was no obvious drop in the temperature at 120 s (A-2, C-1 and E-1).
+This was because these locations were not in the proximity of the fuel package and thus had limited radiative impact from the fuel.

-For Section D, points D-2 and D-12 have the same trend as the exposed thermocouples in sections A-2 and A-12.
+For Section D, points D-2 and D-12 have the same trend as the exposed thermocouples in sections A-2, A-12 and E1.